AdobeDocs/commerce-operations.en/help/_includes/templated/reference/cli/uct.md

 ## `upgrade:check`

-The Upgrade Compatibility Tool is a command-line tool that checks an Adobe Commerce customized instance against a specific version by analyzing all modules installed in it.
-Returns a list of errors and warnings that must be addressed before upgrading to the latest version of Adobe Commerce.

 ```bash
 bin/uct upgrade:check [-a|--current-version [CURRENT-VERSION]] [-c|--coming-version [COMING-VERSION]] [--json-output-path [JSON-OUTPUT-PATH]] [--html-output-path [HTML-OUTPUT-PATH]] [--min-issue-level [MIN-ISSUE-LEVEL]] [-i|--ignore-current-version-compatibility-issues] [--context CONTEXT] [--] <dir>
 ```

 The Upgrade Compatibility Tool is a command-line tool that checks an Adobe Commerce customized instance against a specific version by analyzing all modules installed in it.
 Returns a list of errors and warnings that must be addressed before upgrading to the latest version of Adobe Commerce.

 ### `dir`